jarvelov/cgminer-keep-alive/README.md

 If you're having trouble getting it to work you could try the debug mode to see what the problem is.
 Enable the debug mode by adding `-debug $true` as a parameter to cgminer-keep-alive.ps1.

-cgminer-keep-alive creates new logfile with a datetime format (yyyy-MM-dd_HH-mm)
+cgminer-keep-alive creates new logfiles with a datetime format (yyyy-MM-dd_HH-mm)

 Installation
 ==================